Chrisjb/RDistanceMatrix/readme.md

 dashboard](https://console.cloud.google.com/apis/dashboard) for your
 project, click on our API (Distance Matrix API) and you can view how many elements used each day over the past month.

+#### Setting up google cloud billing alerts

+If you’re worried about going over the free allowance, it’s possible to set up billing alerts so google will email you when you are at, say, 50%, and 90% of your free credit limit.

+Head to the [cloud console billing dashboard](console.cloud.google.com/billing/) and in the menu you should see *Budgets & alerts*.
+Create a budget with an alert to email us at set percentages of our budget.
+Set the target amount to £200 or the amount of the free allowance, and *untick include credits in cost*. (you could also set the target amount to 0 and tick *include credits in cost* but the UI won’t be quite as informative).

 ### 6.2 Getting a mapbox API Key